 - 1. The regular discipline and referral system will be used for infractions on the bus. - 2.
 All infractions must be reported to the driver who will determine if a referral should be written. - 3.
+If a major infraction occurs on the bus, a student may be suspended from riding the bus.
+The amount of suspension will be determined by the administration. - 4.
 In addition to the consequences of the Discipline Policy, the following action will be taken:

-1st offense - A warning is given and the student moved to an assigned seat until further notice.
+1st offense - A warning is given and the student is moved to an assigned seat until further notice.

 2nd offense- Written notice to Dean of Students or Principal with possible after school detention and phone call home.

 3rd offense - A 1-3-day suspension from the bus.

 4th offense - A 5-day suspension from the bus and a meeting with the principal, driver, and parent before reinstated.

 5th offense - A 10-day suspension minimum.
 Parent meeting again required for reinstatement.

 Further offenses are considered on an individual basis.
 Students may be suspended for longer periods, up to the remainder of the year.
 Sixty days with no referrals results in students being cleared.